 Learn about emerging areas in chemotherapy.

-Some breast cancer cells need estrogen and/or progesterone (female hormones) to grow.
+Some breast cancer cells need estrogen and/or progesterone (hormones in the body) to grow.
 Hormone therapy slows or stops the growth of these tumors by preventing the cancer cells from getting the hormones they need to grow.

 Hormone therapy is usually given after surgery.

-In some postmenopausal women, hormone therapy may be used before surgery (called neoadjuvant hormone therapy) to try and shrink a tumor enough that a lumpectomy becomes an option to a mastectomy.
+In some postmenopausal women, hormone therapy may be used before surgery (called neoadjuvant hormone therapy) to try and shrink a tumor enough so a lumpectomy becomes an option to a mastectomy.

 Learn more about hormone therapies (including tamoxifen and aromatase inhibitors).